-I get it, Your symptoms are with you day after day, sometimes 24/7, which makes it seem impossible not to focus on them.
+I get it, your symptoms are with you day after day, sometimes 24/7, which makes it seem impossible not to focus on them.

-Our logic brain thinks that if we focus on them, question the shit out of them and monitor everything about them, that somehow we will find the answers.
+Our logic brain thinks that if we focus on them, question the shit out of them and monitor everything about them, that somehow, we will find the answers.

 Is focusing on your symptoms helping or hindering your healing?

-In today’s episode I’m going to talk about why focusing on your symptoms may not be playing in your favor when it comes to your healing and the steps you can take to do something about it.
+Today I’m going to talk about why focusing on your symptoms may not be playing in your favor when it comes to your healing and the steps you can take to do something about it.

 I remember this very clearly when I had my symptoms.
 In particular cystitis.
 I had burning bladder pain 24/7 for 2 years straight.
 It was miserable and no matter what I was doing, it seemed like all I could do was focus on the pain and discomfort.

 But that all changed when I shifted my focus.
 Because after I saw that focusing on my symptoms just left me feeling hopeless and would ruin my entire day, I realized that I was feeding the problem.

 Then once I learned GHK, I understood why being in this thinking loop was also connected to why I wasn’t healing.

 So let’s start with why we focus on symptoms to begin with.